ethereum/devp2p/discv5/discv5-theory.md

 ### Message flow

-The protocol introduces the notification packet kind.
 There are 4 total message containers, these are abbreviated in the sequence diagram below as follows:

 - m - [message packet]
 - whoareyou - [WHOAREYOU packet]
 - hm - [handshake message packet]
-- n - [notification packet]
+- s - [session message packet]

 ```mermaid
     sequenceDiagram